05 Feb 2018

 The service was led by representatives from the churches: Archbishop Christopher Prowse from the Canberra Goulburn Catholic Archdiocese, Mrs Karon Baron from Christian Education in Schools ACT, Rev Father Michael Zamer from the Coptic Orthodox Church, Dr Kevin Bray from Church of Christ and Rev Alistair Christie from the Uniting Church and Bishop Stephen Pickard from the Australian Centre for Christianity and Culture.

-You can read Rev Belinda Groves full sermon here.
+You can read Rev Belinda Groves' full sermon.

 See more photos from event on our Facebook page.